heroku/heroku-buildpack-clojure/README.md

 ### Uberjar

-If your `project.clj` contains an `:uberjar-name` setting, then the buildpack will run `lein uberjar`.
+If your `project.clj` contains an `:uberjar-name` setting, then `lein uberjar` will run during deploys.
 If you do this, your `Procfile` entries should consist of just `java` invocations.

 If your main namespace doesn't have a `:gen-class` then you can use